evilchili/telisar-website/content/posts/episode_57_the_death_of_keen,_part_ii.md

 \*

 Keen observed the ritual from the Shore; the spectral images of his friends surrounding him, their words coming to him as if on a wind.
-Death, the alabaster halfing in dark leathers and black makeup, approached from the waiting Ferryman and his boat, the sand crunching under her boots.
+Death, the alabaster halfling in dark leathers and black makeup, approached from the waiting Ferryman and his boat, the sand crunching under her boots.
 "Well, Keen, the boat's waiting, but your friends have given you a way back.
 What is it you want?"

 "I think I want to live," said Keen.
 And as he spoke the words, he felt the shadows close in on him, pulling him away from the Shore and into darkness.
-He screamed, and his screame became for an instance the draconic roar of creation, the roar that set the universe in motion.
+He screamed, and his scream became for an instance the draconic roar of creation, the roar that set the universe in motion.
 And then he was bound tight in darkness and suffocating.